*Course is closed and no longer accepting applications

-If you want to succeed in a rapidly changing world, you will need to use both analytical and creative thinking, and work with others outside of your discipline in identifying and tackling complex problems.
-This hands-on workshop will give you the opportunity to develop your design abilities towards these goals.
+If you want to succeed in a rapidly changing world, you will need to work with others outside of your discipline and learn from everyone and from every situation.
+This hands-on workshop will give you the opportunity to develop abilities used by designers towards these goals.

 - Leticia Britos Cavagnaro, PhD, adjunct professor and co-director of the University Innovation Fellows program, d.school